-ABC Ltd will apply VAT on €6,000 i.e., the cost of the units prior to the application of the DCPL.
+ABC Ltd will apply VAT on €6,300 i.e., the cost of the units prior to the application of the DCPL plus the DCPL.

 Example 9 - Calculation of levy - Business to an individual

 ABC Ltd supplies ready to pour concrete to Joe Bloggs on 30 September 2023.